 Borochov first heard Sephardic music in his local synagogue and absorbed these ‘maqams’ (modes) of the greater Middle East and North Africa alongside a range of other musical influences, including the Mizrahi and Ashkenazi musical flavors that are his birthright.
 He began playing trumpet at the age of eleven and immersed himself in the discovery of jazz, inspired by the jazz trumpet lineage of Louis Armstrong, Clark Terry, Miles Davis, Kenny Dorham, Lee Morgan, and Booker Little through to Wynton Marsalis, and citing the influence of Ben Webster for his assured yet wistful warm airy tone.
 In 2007 Borochov relocated to New York, where he was taught by Barry Harris and studied at the New School.

 His deep knowledge of these various musical disciplines is incorporated organically into his original jazz writing, building a bridge between the near-East and the modal styles of Miles Davis, John Coltrane and others.
 “I have to be real.
-If John Coltrane was informed by his father being a preacher I had to do the same thing.
+If John Coltrane was informed by his grandfather being a preacher I had to do the same thing.
 Lee Morgan brought gospel and I’m bringing Sephardic synagogue music.
 This is who I am.”